WesWedding/Translation2024-Lights/README.md

 ### Easing
 Tweenduino depends heavily on the Easing library.
 Easings are the magic that drive tweens, and help determine the "curve" a value change follows between its current value and final value.
 Get it via the Arduino Library Manager or Github here: https://github.com/hideakitai/Easing.

+## Credits
+This driver is written by Weston Wedding.

+## License
+This driver is free software; you can redistribute it and/or modify it under the terms of the the MIT License.
+For full details, check out the [COPYING](COPYING.md) file in this sourcecode or the explanation of [MIT License here](https://tlo.mit.edu/understand-ip/exploring-mit-open-source-license-comprehensive-guide).